darkforest-eth/developer-guides/mining/connecting-to-a-remote-headless-miner.md

 ### 2. Editing `~/.ssh/config`

 This step is done so that you can ssh into machines without typing commandflags each time.
+Replace the 192 ip and user with your server.

 Here is an example entry: